AngellXR/metaversedev/README.md

 ## About

 Metaverse.dev is an open source project dedicated to helping people become new or improved metaverse creators.
 AngellXR is incubating this effort collaboratively with other creators, maintainers, and teams.
-This effort has been on hold for the new year, and should resume once there is more interest and availability of volunteers.
+This effort recently re-kicked-off, and we hope you will join us in making it a success.

 ### How to get involved

-We used to meet every other Monday at 22:00 UTC :calendar: add these events to your [google calendar](https://calendar.google.com/event?action=TEMPLATE&tmeid=aHJlaW9iM2oyOG43Y2xtb2owcXVpYzA5MHBfMjAyMTEyMjBUMjIwNTAwWiBqZXNzZUBhbmdlbGx4ci5jb20&tmsrc=jesse%40angellxr.com&scp=ALL)
+We meet on the first Monday of every month at 21:05 UTC :calendar: add these events to your [google calendar](https://calendar.google.com/event?action=TEMPLATE&tmeid=NDMwbjVvNm1oMnN2ajZvZm9oZzA1djUyNDBfMjAyMjA0MDRUMjEwNTAwWiBqZXNzZUBhbmdlbGx4ci5jb20&tmsrc=jesse%40angellxr.com&scp=ALL)

 We use Github to self organize around github [milestones](https://github.com/AngellXR/metaversedev/milestones) and [discussions](https://github.com/AngellXR/metaversedev/discussions).